Sydney Top 100 Sydneys best 100 things to do in sydneyTop 100 Things To Do In Sydney, Australia

 Rugby League (NRL)

-More on the Sydney Swans
+More on the Swans

-Captain to be, James Cook, first set foot on Australian soil at Kurnell Peninsula Headland in Botany Bay on 29 April 1770..
+Captain to be, James Cook, first set foot on Australian soil at Kurnell Peninsula Headland in Botany Bay on 29th April 1770.
 This was the moon landing of the 1700s.
 History was in the making, a new nation was born.

 Walking in Cook's foot steps

 You would think there would be a huge deal made of this place.
-But no, not really, but don't let that put you off, It is still worth going to, perhaps more so for its understated nature.
+But no, not really, but don’t let that put you off, it is still worth going to, perhaps more so for its understated nature.
 Stand where Cook stood and think of England, I mean Australia.

 Victoria